meleyal/generative-music-with-javascript/docs/guides/note.md

 title: Note
 ---

-An obvious place to start is to understand how to create a musical note.
+A good place to start is to understand how to create a musical note.
 This guide covers how to generate a single note, first using synthesis, then using a sample.

 ## Synthesis